jaspervdj/patat/README.md

         style: [dullYellow]
 ...

-# Dynamically Typed Languages {.warning}
+# Dynamically Typed Languages {.alert}

 A dynamically typed language is a programming language where type checking is performed at runtime (during execution) rather than beforehand.
 ```

-Note that `.warning` is already included in the default theme, so that will
+Note that `.alert` is already included in the default theme, so that will
 work out of the box.

 ### Syntax Highlighting